Sun Tzu — Writer of the Art of War

 Noble Descendant Sun Tzu and His Early Life

-Sun Tzu was born into a noble family, a descendent of famous King Shun.
+Sun Tzu was born into a noble family, a descendent of the famous King Shun.

 During the Spring and Autumn Period (770 BC — 476 BC), kingdoms kept competing and fighting, and many smaller states were annexed.

-Stronger states, however, either kept expanding, or suffering from internal political conflicting, such as the State Qi that Sun Tzu’s family has been serving.
+Stronger states, however, either kept expanding or suffering from internal political conflict, such as the State Qi that Sun Tzu’s family has been serving.

 After Sun Tzu grew up, the infighting of the State Qi was more intense, which was quite disappointing.
 Hence, he left the chaos, and started searching for another kingdom that could realize his political dreams.